Walter Williams (running back)

-Walter Charles Williams (born September 8, 1977) is a former American football running back who played two seasons with the Green Bay Packers of the National Football League.
-He played college football at Grambling State University and attended Brusly High School in Brusly, Louisiana.
+Walter Charles Williams (born September 8, 1977) is an American former professional football running back who played two seasons with the Green Bay Packers of the National Football League (NFL).
+He played college football at Grambling State University.
 Williams was also a member of the New England Patriots, New Orleans Saints, Oakland Raiders and played for the Rhein Fire of NFL Europe.
-He was a member of the New England Patriots team that won Super Bowl XXXVI against the St. Louis Rams.
+He was a member of the New England Patriots team that won Super Bowl XXXVI.

+Early life

+Williams attended Brusly High School in Brusly, Louisiana.

 Professional career

 New England Patriots

 Williams was signed by the New England Patriots on April 27, 2001.
 He was placed on injured reserve on September 2, 2001.

 Williams was released by the Patriots on August 14, 2002.
 He told the team he was considering retirement.

 New Orleans Saints

 Williams was signed by the New Orleans Saints and later released on August 25, 2003.